Fine grained access control examples

 This is useful for organizations that have multiple projects and want to restrict some users access to only certain projects.

-You can either create Teams, which show up as an OpenShift group organization+team
+You can either create Teams, which show up as an OpenShift group organization+team or assign users directly.

 The examples below assume the following structure: